 A male Golden-cheeked Warbler pauses briefly in the Edwards Plateau near Concan.
 Photo: Rich Hoyer

 The oaks and limestone hills of the Edwards Plateau form a cool, green boundary between east and westTexas.
 Here amid a profusion of spring wildflowers and a varied array of eastern and western birds, we’ll look especially for the region’s two special summer residents, Golden-cheeked Warbler and Black-capped Vireo.
-After a day and a bit on the Edwards Plateau we’ll travel west to Big Bend National Park where tall mountains rise out of the arid west Texas plains.
+After a day and a bit on the Edwards Plateau we’ll travel west to Big Bend National Park, where tall mountains rise out of the arid west Texas plains.
 In this scenic region birds from Mexico and the Rocky Mountains converge and include some highly sought-after species such as Lucifer Hummingbird, Gray Vireo, and Colima Warbler.

-Day 1: The trip begins at 4:00 pm at San Antonio International Airport.
+Day 1: The trip begins by 5:00 p.m. at the San Antonio InternationalAirport.
 Night in Kerrville.

-Day 2: While in the heart of the limestone hills of the Edwards Plateau we’ll look particularly for the two most celebrated plateau residents, Black-capped Vireo and Golden-cheeked Warbler.
-The region provides delightful east-west contrasts as, for example, when one stands along a cypress-fringed stream listening to Eastern Wood Pewee and Great Crested Flycatchers, Carolina Wren, Yellow-throated Vireo, and Yellow-throated Warbler, Field Sparrow, and Indigo Bunting, their voices mingling with those of Ash-throated and Brown-crested Flycatchers, Western Scrub-Jay, Canyon Wren and Rufous-crowned Sparrow filtering down from the adjacent dry hillsides and rocky outcroppings.
+Day 2: While in the heart of the limestone hills of the Edwards Plateau we’ll look particularly for the two most celebrated plateau summer residents, Black-capped Vireo and Golden-cheeked Warbler.
+The region provides many delightful east-west contrasts: for example, we can stand along a cypress-fringed stream and listen to Eastern Wood Pewee, Great Crested Flycatcher, Carolina Wren, Yellow-throated Vireo, Yellow-throated Warbler, Field Sparrow, and Indigo Bunting, their voices mingling with those of Ash-throated and Brown-crested Flycatchers, Western Scrub-Jay, Canyon Wren, and Rufous-crowned Sparrow filtering down from the adjacent dry hillsides and rocky outcroppings.
 Migrants such as Orange-crowned and Nashville Warblers and Clay-colored Sparrow can be fairly common.
-We also have a chance at seeing Green Kingfisher and Louisiana Waterthrush.
+We also have a chance of seeing Green Kingfisher and Louisiana Waterthrush.
 TheTexas hill country seems anything but Texan in its cool lushness, and some of the areas we’ll visit, such as Lost Maples State Park, are very beautiful.
 Late in the day we’ll have a picnic dinner at a roadside table in Concan.
-Nearby is the Frio Bat Cave, where we’ll witness the mind-boggling exodus at dusk of literally millions of Brazilian Free-tailed Bats.
+Nearby is the Frio Bat Cave, where we’ll witness the mind-boggling exodus at dusk of literally millions of Mexican Free-tailed Bats.
 Cave Swallows, Black-throated Sparrows, and maybe Black-tailed Gnatcatchers and Scott’s Orioles will be present too, and as darkness settles we may well hear Common Poorwill and Chuck-will’s-widow if the night is calm and warm.
 Night in Uvalde.

 Big Bend provides delightfully varied birdwatching, and in addition to the mountains and high desert we’ll visit the Rio Grande floodplain, where cottonwoods and giant mesquites attract an entirely different set of birds.
-Vermilion Flycatcher,Bell’s Vireo, Summer Tanager and Painted Bunting are common and, in recent years a pair of Common Black-Hawks have nested near Rio Grande Village.
-Other scarce species we may encounter include Cordilleran Flycatcher, Tropical Kingbird, Crissal Thrasher, Lucy’s Warbler and Painted Redstart.
+Vermilion Flycatcher,Bell’s Vireo, Summer Tanager, and Painted Bunting are common, and pairs of Common Black-Hawks and Gray Hawks have nested near Rio Grande Village in recent years.
+Other scarce species we may encounter include Cordilleran Flycatcher, Tropical Kingbird, Crissal Thrasher, Lucy’s Warbler, and Painted Redstart.
 In some years Black-capped Vireos are present in the Chisos Basin and very occasionally in Blue Creek Canyon too and they are usually easier to see here than in the more densely wooded hill country.
 At this season there may be a fine collection of migrants, perhaps including something quite unexpected.
 In the past we have encountered Tropical Parula and Flame-colored Tanager, and there are a handful of Slate-throated Redstart records from near Boot Spring.
-On at least one evening we’ll search for Lesser Nighthawk and Elf Owl, both fairly common here.
-Nights in Big Bend National Park.
+On at least one evening we’ll search for Lesser Nighthawk and Elf Owl, both fairly common.
+Nights inBig BendNational Park.

-- 2013 Tour Price : $2,850
+- 2017 Tour Price : $3,100

-- Single Occupancy Supplement : $550
+- Single Occupancy Supplement : $650

-* Tour invoices paid by check carry a modest discount.
+* Tour invoices paid by check carry a 4% discount.
 Details here.

 This tour is limited to seven participants with one leader.